30 Sights in Rostock, Germany (with Map and Images)

 1. Nikolaikirche

-The St. Nicholas Church of the Hanseatic City of Rostock was built from 1230 onwards and is thus considered one of the oldest surviving hall churches in the Baltic Sea region.
-It is one of the three surviving large parish churches in the city and is named after Bishop Nicholas of Myra.
-Like St. Mary's Church and St. Peter's Church, it belongs to the Evangelical Lutheran Inner City Community of Rostock in the Rostock Provostship in the Mecklenburg Church District of the Evangelical Lutheran Church in Northern Germany.
+The St. Nicholas Church of the Hanseatic City of Rostock was built from 1230 onwards and is therefore considered one of the oldest surviving hall churches in the Baltic Sea region.
+It is one of the three surviving large parish churches in the city and named after Bishop Nicholas of Myra.
+Like St. Mary's Church and St. Peter's Church, it belongs to the Evangelical Lutheran Inner City Parish of Rostock in the Provost's Office of Rostock in the Mecklenburg church district of the Evangelical Lutheran Church in Northern Germany.

 Wikipedia: Nikolaikirche (Rostock) (DE), Website